Skip to main content

 Give it tools

-Enable built-in and function tools, then read their results.
+Enable built-in tools and your own custom tools, then read their results.

 Prompt Guide